Guilt is anger directed at ourselves – at what we did or did not do. Resentment is anger directed at others – at what they did or did not do.

 Meaning

-In the quote “Guilt is anger directed at ourselves – at what we did or did not do.
-Resentment is anger directed at others – at what they did or did not do.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.
+The message behind “Guilt is anger directed at ourselves – at what we did or did not do.
+Resentment is anger directed at others – at what they did or did not do.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme